-- BESS Facility of 42 containers (each measuring 2.4m in width x 12.2m in length x 2.9m in height) containing batteries, 21 battery inverter and transformer units, a control room (measuring 3m in width x 6m in length x 5.7m in height (to top of weather station) and substation building, comprising a single compound adjacent to the 132 kV substation.
+- Battery Energy Storage System (BESS) Facility of 42 containers (each measuring 2.4m in width x 12.2m in length x 2.9m in height) containing batteries, 21 battery inverter and transformer units, a control room (measuring 3m in width x 6m in length x 5.7m in height (to top of weather station) and substation building, comprising a single compound adjacent to the 132 kV substation.
 The BESS Facility is constructed on two levels following 'cut and fill' and earthworks; - Boundary fencing around the perimeter of the Site extending to 2.1m in height.
 This fencing will comprise wooden pressure treated tanalised posts and high-tensile, galvanised steel, and plain wire deer fence.
 The fence will be equipped with badger/fox/small mammal gates at appropriate points to enable free access.
 The fencing enclosing the BESS Facility and substation is 2.4m in height wire mesh fencing; - A CCTV system, pole mounted, located at strategic points around the Site perimeter.
-CCTV cameras will be between 2.5m and 3m above ground level; - Associated access tracks: - Two storage containers (measuring 2.4m in width x 12.2m in length x 2.9m in height) for spare parts etc.; - Relevant communications and monitoring equipment, including weather station; and - Creation of new or improvement of existing vehicular accesses for the construction, operational and decommissioning phases of the Development. - 3.2.5 The PV arrays will be fixed panels.
-Fixed panels are positioned at a 'fixed' tilt and orientation. - 3.2.6 The BESS Facility proposed may be charged during periods of lower electricity demand, typically during the day when the full capacity of the solar farm is not required by demand on the network.
+CCTV cameras will be between 2.5m and 3m above ground level; - Associated access tracks; - Two storage containers (measuring 2.4m in width x 12.2m in length x 2.9m in height) for spare parts etc.; - Relevant communications and monitoring equipment, including weather station; and - Creation of new or improvement of existing vehicular accesses for the construction, operational and decommissioning phases of the Development. - 3.2.5 The BESS Facility proposed may be charged during periods of lower electricity demand, typically during the day when the full capacity of the solar farm is not required by demand on the network.
 The stored energy can be discharged during periods of high or peak demand, which is typically in the early evening.
-The energy storage units may also be charged by taking excess electricity from the grid at periods of very low demand, typically overnight from energy sources other than the Development, to be released at times of higher demand, this provides a management service to the network. - 3.2.7 The Development will connect to the electricity network via the National Grid Substation at Wylfa.
+The energy storage units may also be charged by taking excess electricity from the grid at periods of very low demand, typically overnight from energy sources other than the Development, to be released at times of higher demand, this provides a management service to the network. - 3.2.6 The Development will connect to the electricity network via the National Grid Substation at Wylfa.
 The route is shown in Figure 1.1, and the connection will be provided by underground cabling located within the adopted highway of local roads.